splunk/public-o11y-docs/gdi/monitors-hosts/elasticsearch.rst

       - ``clusterHealthStatsMasterOnly``
       - no
       - ``bool``
-      - Whether or not non master nodes should report cluster health (**default:** ``true``)
+      - Whether or not non primary nodes should report cluster health (**default:** ``true``)
    -